Established 2005

-Facelift Surgery in Melbourne
+Facelift Surgery Melbourne – Surgical Facial Rejuvenation

-Who is a good candidate for Facelift Surgery?
+Who Is a Good Candidate for Facelift Surgery?

-• Notice jowling or loss of jawline definition
+- Notice jowling or loss of jawline definition

-• Have facial tissue descent that is no longer responding adequately to non-surgical treatments
+- Have facial tissue descent that is no longer responding adequately to non-surgical treatments

-• Are generally in good health and able to undergo surgery
+- Are generally in good health and able to undergo surgery

-• Have realistic expectations and are seeking structural facial support rather than surface skin tightening
+- Have realistic expectations and are seeking structural facial support rather than surface skin tightening.

 Types of Facelift Surgery